Uqbaahmad/Olympics-Analysis/README.md

 ### Data analysis is about answering questions.
 Let's define some questions :
 1. How many country participated in Olympics?

-1. How many Olympics games have been held?
+2. How many Olympics games have been held?
+3. Top 10 participating countries to the Olympics? in both summer and winter

 2. Mention the total number of nations who participated in each Olympics game?